The following taxes will be added to your bill:

 - Multi-Family Dwelling Unit Accounts – Payment for service on account of all individually metered multi-family dwelling units shall be the sole responsibility of the Member who owns the property.
 The Corporation reserves the right but shall have no duty to accept payments from third parties on account of any Member.

 - Requesting Copies of Bills – At the option of the Corporation or upon request of a Member, the Corporation will send billings or copies thereof to the resident of the property to which the Membership relates when such resident is someone other than the Member.
 However, the Member will remain liable for all unpaid charges for such service.

 - Payment of Attorney’s Fees – Should it become necessary for the Corporation to engage the services of an attorney in order to collect sums due it from any Member, the Member shall reimburse the Corporation for all attorney’s fees and/or costs incurred in that regard.

-- Bankruptcy – In case of bankruptcy, the corporation shall require a certified check of cash deposit from the customer equal to at least two months of peak consumption within 20 days of filing for bankruptcy.
+- Bankruptcy – In case of bankruptcy, the corporation shall require a certified check or cash deposit from the customer equal to at least 2 months of peak consumption within 20 days of filing for bankruptcy.

 - Meter Seal Replacement – To replace a meter seal that has been removed without prior approval, the customer will be charged $100.
 Tampering with and or damaging Corporation metering facilities shall result in a charge of $1000 plus the actual cost of repair or replacement of metering facilities.